Atlas0904/Project_FollowWe/README.md

 All icon contributed  by flaticon.com Under CC: Freepik.
 Designed by Freepik and distributed by Flaticon

 #Version
-2016/09/01: Start to implement Group chat room (Need to complete Firebase part & Chatroom UI part) 2016/08/29: Fix floating button click when loading not complete.
+2016/09/02: Complete group chat room part.
+Use BaseValueEventListener as a general Firebase element return 2016/09/01: Start to implement Group chat room (Need to complete Firebase part & Chatroom UI part) 2016/08/29: Fix floating button click when loading not complete.
 Use getAddress() rather than getName() for PlaceSelectionListener. class Place Seriablizable
 2016/08/29: Feature: save user path you can check what you been ever